DONGChuan/DONGChuan.github.io/_posts/2016-04-17-MyBatis-Advanced.md

 ### Constructor

 If we do not care about user id or some other property.
-We could use `<constructor>`
+We could use `<constructor>` to limit what we want based on constructors of object.

 {% highlight java %}
 public User() {}